udveg/Projects/Projects/Topic_Modelling/BERT.md

 ## Introduction
 Topic modeling is a crucial technique in natural language processing (NLP) that facilitates the identification of hidden themes within large collections of text.
 Traditional methods like Latent Dirichlet Allocation (LDA) often struggle with scalability and lack contextual understanding, making them less effective for complex, large-scale datasets.
 Recently, transformer-based models such as ChatGPT have gained popularity for their impressive ability to generate coherent and context-aware text.
 However, for topic modeling tasks, BERTopic offers a unique advantage.

 Unlike traditional NLP models, BERTopic utilizes BERT (Bidirectional Encoder Representations from Transformers), which reads text bidirectionally—from left to right and right to left—allowing it to capture deeper contextual relationships.
 This bidirectional reading enhances BERT's understanding of context, making it more adept at interpreting nuanced meanings in text.
-By leveraging BERT's capabilities along with advanced clustering techniques, BERTopic provides a robust framework for extracting and analyzing topics with greater precision and interoperability.
+By leveraging BERT's capabilities and advanced clustering techniques, BERTopic provides a robust framework for extracting and analyzing topics with greater precision and interoperability.

 ## Overview
 #### This study uses survey data where respondents provided feedback on various products.
 By extracting and analyzing topics from these comments, we aim to provide businesses with actionable insights into customer sentiments and preferences, facilitating better-informed decisions.

 <p>
-  <u><strong>Note:</strong></u> Steps taken as part of the analysis are included in a Python code template, which you can download and use to perform similar analysis. <a href="https://github.com/udveg/Projects/tree/main/Projects/Topic_Modelling">Click here to redirect.</a>
+  <u><strong>Note:</strong></u> Steps taken as part of the analysis are included in a Python code template, which you can download and use to perform similar analyses. <a href="https://github.com/udveg/Projects/tree/main/Projects/Topic_Modelling">Click here to redirect.</a>
 </p>